Oxford University Cave Club

 Most importantly, caving isn't -or needn't be - difficult.
 You don't need to be super-fit, learn esoteric techniques or pass tests to start caving.
 You just need a bit of curiosity, some basic gear and someone experienced to go with.
 Caving techniques, such as they are, are best learnt down caves, not in a lecture theatre.
 After a few trips, you'll be able to go to some of the weirdest and most spectacular places in Britain - with confidence and in safety.

-In the summer, the Club goes on expedition to Northern Spain.
-You could be there next August!
-In the last 30 years, we've discovered, explored and mapped some of the deepest caves ever found by British clubs - including two caves over 1000m deep - Pozu del Xitu (-1143 metres - connected in 2010 to its resurgence cave by diving) and Pozo la Tormenta / Asoploderu la Texa (-1060m).
-OUCC has also discovered lots of new cave in Britain in the last few years, including more than 20 km of spectacular cave passage in Ogof Draenen, now Britain's 3rd longest cave system (over 70km long!).
+We've run overseas expeditions wher ewe have discovered, explored and mapped some of the deepest caves ever found by British clubs - including two caves over 1000m deep - Pozu del Xitu (-1143 metres - connected in 2010 to its resurgence cave by diving) and Pozo la Tormenta / Asoploderu la Texa (-1060m).
+OUCC has also discovered lots of new cave in Britain, including more than 20 km of spectacular cave passage in Ogof Draenen, now Britain's 3rd longest cave system (over 70km long!).
 We are still in a golden age for cave exploration - where your light can be the first, ever, to shine on that massive cavern, that silent dark stream, (or, yes, that sordid muddy grovel).

 Statistically, caving is safer than diving, climbing, hang-gliding and probably cycling around Oxford.
 One of the more noted northern cavers is missing a leg.
 But it happened when he was run over by a tram and, as he says, "there's no trams down caves".
 In other words, the hazards in caves are natural, obvious and easily made safe.
 Heavy rain can cause problems - but we keep a close eye on the forecasts and avoid hazardous caves in dodgy weather.